 4. Install the Pending Carrier Update on the iPhone

-Service providers sometimes push new updates in the form of bug fixes or adding new features to their existing services.
+Service providers sometimes push new updates that fix bugs or add new features to their existing services.
 Normally, when your iPhone is connected to the network, these updates are installed automatically.

-Still, it may happen that the latest updates cannot be installed due to some reason.
+Still, the latest updates may not be installed for some reason.
 You can manually check for these updates.

-If an update from the carrier is lying pending, it should be installed.
-Restart the iPhone and the SIM not provisioned error should now be fixed.
+If a carrier update is pending, it should be installed.
+Restart the iPhone, and the SIM not provisioned error should now be fixed.

 Normally, a SIM card gets activated within 24 hours of being registered and put on a phone.
 Sometimes, users face the SIM not provisioned error when the SIM does not activate within a 24-hour window.
 If you face a similar situation, try manually enabling the SIM card.

 Sometimes, the Sim Not Provisioned error may occur due to incorrect porting.
-It may specifically say that SIM 1 is not provisioned or SIM 2 is not provisioned.
+It may specifically say that SIM 1 or SIM 2 is not provisioned.
 You can eject and re-insert the SIM card.

 7. Clean the SIM Card